johnbobelisa/FermatsBeta/README.md

 - **Better Pathfinding**
   Replace A* with a more nuanced strategy (e.g., reinforcement learning or movement-based heuristics) that accounts for body mechanics, energy use, and route complexity.

-- 🌐 **Web Interface**
+- **Web Interface**
-  Allow hold input, beta generation, and visualization directly from a web browser.
+  Allow hold input, beta generation, and visualization directly from a web browser and mobile app.

 ---